Tsvetina17/Portfolio/README.md

 # Portfolio
 I have more than seven years of experience in data analysis, marketing, sales and finance.
 In 2022, I started learning Python and dove into data science and machine learning.
 I earned professional certificates from Codecademy and DataCamp.
 This is a compilation of some of my projects in data analysis, data science and data visualization.
 Many have originated from courses and competitions I took part in or hobbies and personal interests.

-I'm happy to get in touch on [Linkedin](https://se.linkedin.com/in/tsvetinakirova).

 ## Projects

 <img align="left" width="150" height="150" src="assets/img/Recipes.jpg"> **[Predict Popularity of Recipes](https://github.com/Tsvetina17/Portfolio/blob/main/assets/Predict%20Popularity%20of%20Recipes.ipynb)**